open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 ![SVG of load tester workflow](../../workflows/tutorials/tune-readsize/tune-readsize.bonsai)
 :::

-<-- why not use the actual experimental hardware instead of the load tester? -->

 ### Hardware Configuration

 The top-row configuration chain includes a
 <xref:OpenEphys.Onix1.ConfigureLoadTester> operator.
 This configures ONIX's Load
 Tester Device, which produces and consumes data at user-specified rates for